mahedee/articles/dot-net-core/HowToCreateWebAPIinASP.NETCOrewitMySQL.md

-# How to Create an ASP.NET Core Web API with Entity Framework using MySQL Server
+# How to Create an ASP.NET Core Web API with Entity Framework using MySQL

 ## Introduction